KartikeySharma/SPOJCodes/README.md

 # About Me
 I am Kartikey Sharma and I am currently pursuing EE at IIT Goa.
 I live in Delhi and love to explore and learn new concepts.
 SPOJ has problems that help me revise and chisel my skills.
 Although this is my first repository, I plan on coding and posting my answers here.
-All the solutions provided are in C++ language
+All the solutions provided are in C++ or C language